idleberg/brackets-hopscotch/README.md

 1. Open the Extension Manager `File > Extension Manager`
 2. Switch to the “Themes” tab
-3. Search “*Hopscotch*” and Installation
+3. Search “*Hopscotch*” and install

 ### GitHub